 Instructions

-- Transfer the mixture to an airtight container and refrigerate overnight.
+- Transfer the mixture to an airtight container and refrigerate for at least 6 hours to overnight, until thoroughly chilled.

-- Remove a tablespoon of the thickened filling and roll it into a ball.
-Coat in the flour, thoroughly in the egg, then in the breadcrumbs.
+- Scoop out a tablespoon of the thickened filling and form into a ball.
+Coat in the flour, then thoroughly in the egg, allowing any excess to drip off.
+Finish by completely coating in the breadcrumbs.
 Place on the plate and repeat with another 4-5 pieces.
-Add to the hot oil and fry until golden.
-While they are frying, prepare a few more balls.
-Remove the golden bitterballen to the towel lined plate.
-Repeat with the remaining mixture.

 Kim @ Three Olives Branch